 Industrial supervisor: Dr Paul Taylor (Atkins)

-Vera Mytilinou is a Mechanical Engineer with special interest in offshore renewable energy support structures.
+Biography: Vera Mytilinou is a Mechanical Engineer with special interest in offshore renewable energy support structures.
 She received her Mechanical Engineering degree from the University of Western Macedonia in Greece.
-Vera is currently a research student in the first cohort of the REMS CDT Programme and her main research interest is to develop a framework for offshore renewable energy applications by combining principles from Multi Criteria Decision Making, Multi-Objective Optimisation and other Computational Engineering Techniques.
+Vera was a research student in the first cohort of the REMS CDT Programme and her main research interest was to develop a framework for offshore renewable energy applications by combining principles from Multi Criteria Decision Making, Multi-Objective Optimisation and other Computational Engineering Techniques.

 Thesis title: Multi-objective and Multi-criteria Decision Making on Offshore Wind Farm Location and Support Structure

-Project description: This PhD research aims to devise and apply a methodology integrating Multi-Objective Optimisation and Multi-Criteria Decision Making methods along with industrial experts’ insight in order to make more informed decisions and increase the confidence in strategic investments.
-An optimum offshore wind farm location based on different physical and economic aspects is selected by combining a series of optimisation methods.
-In addition, the best offshore wind turbine support structure for that location will be selected through decision making methods and experts’ opinions in every stage of the process.
+Project description: This PhD research aimed to devise and apply a methodology integrating Multi-Objective Optimisation and Multi-Criteria Decision Making methods along with industrial experts’ insight in order to make more informed decisions and increase the confidence in strategic investments.
+An optimum offshore wind farm location based on different physical and economic aspects was selected by combining a series of optimisation methods.
+In addition, the best offshore wind turbine support structure for that location was selected through decision making methods and experts’ opinions in every stage of the process.

-Academic supervisors: Dr Mahmood Shafiee, Dr Athanasios Kolios
+Academic supervisors: Dr Mahmood Shafiee, Prof Athanasios Kolios

-Waseem Khodabux is a Mechanical Engineer with special interest in Structural Health Monitoring Systems (SHMs) and also Non-Destructive Testing (NDT) techniques for offshore renewable energy applications.
+Biography: Waseem Khodabux is a Mechanical Engineer with special interest in Structural Health Monitoring Systems (SHMs) and also Non-Destructive Testing (NDT) techniques for offshore renewable energy applications.
 He received his Bachelor’s degree in Mechanical Engineering from the City University in London and completed his Master’s degree in Renewable Energy Engineering at Cranfield University.
-Waseem is currently a research student in the first cohort of the REMS CDT Programme and his research is mainly focused on the structural health monitoring of offshore wind turbines.
+Waseem was a research student in the first cohort of the REMS CDT Programme and his research was mainly focused on the structural health monitoring of offshore wind turbines.

 Thesis title: Numerical Modelling of Laterally Loaded Monopiles

 Project description: Monopiles are a commonly used foundation for supporting offshore wind turbine structures.
 It is now widely accepted that current design methods for laterally loaded piles may not be representative for these large diameter piled foundations.
 Recent work by the PISA Joint Industry Project has demonstrated that more reliable predictions of monopile response are possible, but at the expense of adopting more advanced design methods.
-This DEng research project will develop numerical modelling techniques typically available to the design consultant, applied to monopile problems.
-The work focuses on soil conditions encountered in the North Sea and will provide recommendations of on different approaches that might be adopted for design.
-The project will provide improved understanding of failure mechanisms associated with laterally loaded monopiles.
+This DEng research project developed numerical modelling techniques typically available to the design consultant, applied to monopile problems.
+The work focused on soil conditions encountered in the North Sea and has provided recommendations of different approaches that can be adopted for design.
+The project has improved understanding of failure mechanisms associated with laterally loaded monopiles.